 The Marcionites were later on refuted, but they also contributed toward the aversion to, and even rejection of, the Old Testament.
 Manes and his followers, the Manicheans, from among whom Augustine came, “looked on Judaism with horror, rejected the Old Testament entirely…”

 From G459; illegality, that is, violation of law or (generally) wickedness:—

 iniquity, X transgress (-ion of) the law, unrighteousness.

 References to “lawlessness” in the New Testament:

 Matthew 7:23 – And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’

-Matthew 23:38 – Even so you also outwardly appear righteous to men, but inside you are full of hypocrisy and lawlessness.
+Matthew 23:38 – ““So you too outwardly indeed appear righteous to men, but inside you are filled with hypocrisy and lawlessness.”

-Romans 6:19 – I speak in human terms because of the weakness of your flesh.
-For just as you presented your members as slaves of uncleanness, and of lawlessness leading to more lawlessness, so now present your members as slaves of righteousness for holiness.
+Romans 6:19 – ” I speak as a man, because of the weakness of your flesh.
+For even as you did present your members as servants of uncleanness, and of lawlessness resulting in lawlessness, so now present your members as servants of righteousness resulting in set-apartness.”

 2Corinthians 6:14 – Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?